MLXIO

 That distinction also matters because iOS 27 will not replace iOS 26 overnight.
 Even after Apple unveils the new OS, mainstream users will remain on the current branch until public release timing, device eligibility, personal caution, or organizational policy moves them forward.

-For readers tracking the next major iPhone cycle, our related iOS 27 coverage, Apple Sparks Hype with 3 Bold Goals for iOS 27, is the bigger platform story.
+For readers tracking the next major iPhone cycle, our related iOS 27 coverage, Apple Sparks Hype with 3 Bold Goals for iOS 27, is the bigger platform story, alongside our look at the all-screen iPhone 18 Pro.
 But this possible patch is the cleaner operational signal.

 How strong is a visitor-log clue when Apple has not announced anything?